mayasharma2110/Bookworm/README.md

 * The register page will contain a form for new members to sign up and be part of the community.
 This will ask for users username, password, age category and gender.
 The site will check against the database to make sure there is no current user with such username and if so will notify the user as such and to choose a different username instead.
 Age category and gender can be of use for users of the site when deciding on a new book/author based on demogrpahics of those who read such books/authors' work.

 * The new review page will contain a form which allows signed in users to create a new review for a book.
 This will include a dropdown for the book that is being revewed, recommend yes/no field, start out of 5 field and review comment (free text field).
+Users will also be able to update/delete their own review and admin can delete any review.

 * The manage books page will contain a list of all current books in the database.
 This will be accessible to admin only and allow them to view all books in the database and a links which allow them to a new book and update/delete an existing one.
 Users who are not admin and logged in will be able to add a new book to the database but not update or delete any existing ones.